Martin-Bohring/PowerfulTestingStrategies/slides/index.md

 > in order to determine whether a new feature or component works with
 > (or integrates with) existing features and components.

-*Integration tests are used to prove that all software features and components work together.*
+*Integration tests* are used to prove that all software features and components work together.

 ---

 ### Definition from IEC 62304

-* Has no explicit definition
+- Has no explicit definition what integration tests are
-* States integration tests have to align with the integration strategy
+- States integration tests have to align with the integration strategy
-* Both bottom up or top down integration strategies are valid approaches
+- Both bottom up or top down integration strategies are valid approaches

 ---

 ### Keywords to take away

-* Aggregations of
+- Aggregations of
-* Features
+- Features
-* Components
+- Components
-* Work together
+- Work together
-* Multiple valid approaches
+- Multiple valid approaches

 ---

 ### Keywords that don't appear

-* UI only
+- UI only
-* QA only
+- QA only
-* Test tools
+- Test tools
-* Style of testing
+- Style of testing

 ***